 African WASSCE (WAEC): a pass in 5 subjects (minimum of 3 at Grade B) including Maths and Chemistry at Grade B

-Scottish Advanced Highers: BBC including Chemistry plus 1 science subject at Standard Grade / National 5 level or 136 UCAS Tariff points
+Scottish Advanced Highers: CCD including Chemistry and 1 science subject at least at Standard Grade / National 5 level (112 UCAS Tariff points)

-A levels: BBC including Chemistry plus 1 science subject at GCSE level or 112 UCAS Tariff points
+A levels: BCC including Chemistry and 1 science subject at least at GCSE level (104 UCAS Tariff points)

-International Baccalaureate (IB) Diploma: 30 points including Chemistry and 1 science subject plus 4 subjects at Higher Level
+International Baccalaureate (IB) Diploma: 28 points including Chemistry and 1 Science

 SQA HNC / BTEC Level 4 HNC: Chemistry or Applied Science or Industrial Biotechnology (Applicant Interviews may be required)